doyousketch2/advanced_minimap_settings/README.md

 Type **.m** or **.map** to access GUI.

+Took it apart, then put it back together.
+Mostly done as an excercise so I can learn Minetest client-side mods.

 **code cleanup:**
 - [x] removed unused register_globalstep() function
 - [x] merged separate register_on_connect() functions